Applications that can Interfere with DXLab Applications

 nVidia's GEFORCE EXPERIENCE application with its IN-GAME OVERLAY option enabled causes DXLab applications to start very slowly

 PiP Anywhere by TODO can cause DXLab applications to start slowly

-SetPoint by Logitech can cause DXLab applications to run slowly
+SetPoint and LCore by Logitech can cause DXLab applications to run slowly

 Booting Windows into Safe Mode with Networking